 In order for transportation to be covered by Original Medicare, it must be ordered by a doctor.

 For transportation to be covered by private Medicare insurance, it must be included in the plan’s benefits and fit within the parameters of any terms or conditions of the coverage outlined by the plan.

 Contact your plan carrier to learn how your plan may cover transportation.

 You can call to speak with a licensed insurance agent to find out if Medicare plans that cover transportation are available near you.
 You can also compare plan benefits online

 Medicare Supplement Insurance plans (also called Medigap) are sold by private insurance companies to work alongside your Original Medicare coverage.

-A Medigap plan won't typically cover transportation, but a Medigap plan can help cover the out-of-pocket Medicare costs that you may face if Medicare covers your transportation.
+A Medigap plan won't typically cover transportation.
+If Original Medicare covers your transportation, a Medigap plan can help cover the Medicare deductible and/or copay costs that you may face.

 For example, if your ambulance ride to the hospital is covered by Medicare Part B, some types of Medicare Supplement plans will cover your Part B deductible, and all Medigap plans provide at least some coverage for your Part B coinsurance costs.